Diversity Combined

 The sub-group population composition is as follows:

-84.77% of this population is White and 15.53% are Hispanic or Latino.
-The remaining population is comprised of Native Americans, Asians, Native Hawaiians, Pacific Islanders, African Americans, and Mixed-Race individuals.
+84.75% of this population is White, and 15.49% are Hispanic or Latino.
+The remaining population comprises Native Americans, Asians, Native Hawaiians, Pacific Islanders, African Americans, and Mixed-Race individuals.
 The county with the largest Native American population is Kay County.
-12.0% of the population in Kay County is Native American.
+12.0% of the population in Kay County are Native American.
 Texas County has the highest population of Hispanics.
-Hispanics comprise 48.10% of the Texas County’s population.
+Hispanics comprise 48.10% of Texas County's population.
 Garfield County has the highest African American population.
-However, they comprise 5.30% of the Texas County’s population, which is the highest percentage of all counties in the service area.
-In general, Garfield County is the most populated county in the service area, constituting 31% of the total service area population.
-Kay County has the largest percentage (80.70%) of individuals 25 years and older without a bachelor's degree.
+However, in Texas County, they make up 5.30% of the population, the highest percentage of all counties in the service area.
+Garfield County is the most populated county in the service area, constituting 31% of the total service area population.
+Kay County has the most significant percentage (82.40%) of individuals 25 years and older without a bachelor's degree.

-14.30% of the population of Oklahoma is at or below the federal poverty line.
-In Northwest Oklahoma, the percent of individuals living at or below the poverty line is 12.8%.
+15.60% of the population of Oklahoma is at or below the federal poverty line.
+In Northwest Oklahoma, the percentage of individuals living at or below the poverty line is 13.8%.

 We recognize that the English as a Second Language (ESL) learner population is growing in the northwest region of the state, and we also know that the first-generation college attendee population is rapidly growing.
 As Northwestern designs recruitment, retention, and advisement programs, we are attentive to the unique needs of these students.